-Diet & Nutrition
+Diet & Nutrition Health

 Guinea Pig Diet: Hay & Grass

-Grass and hay are essential ingredients to your guinea pigs diet as hay provides much needed nutrients to ensure your guinea pig has a healthy digestive system.
+Grass and hay are essential ingredients to your guinea pigs diet as hay provides much needed nutrients and roughage to ensure your guinea pig has a healthy digestive system.
 You should aim to have an unlimited supply of hay for your guinea pigs as they love to much and play in it all day long.
 Guinea pigs who have access to unlimited hay can lead healthier and happier lives.

 HAY & GRASS